Salt marsh at Menuncatuck

 My book Memory Lands was published by Yale University Press in the Henry Roe Cloud Series on American Indians and Modernity (Jan.
 2018).
 It has been awarded the Berkshire Conference of Women Historians book award, the Peter J. Gomes Memorial book prize from the Massachusetts Historical Society, the Lois P. Rudnick book prize from the New England American Studies Association, and Honorable Mention for the National Council on Public History book award.

-Recent author events and book talks, some with video, are accessible on this page.
+Author events and book talks, some with video, are accessible on this page.